jxwleong/jtag-boundary-scan/README.md

 <div align="center">
   Figure 7.JTAG Architecture for STM32F103xx from [10.] pg 1084
 </div>
 There for two jtag devices in STM32F103C8T6 as shown at Figure 7.
-When doing JTAG instructions, both devices must be consider.
+When doing JTAG instructions, both devices must be considered.
+Based on Figure7., the instruction length of Boundary scan TAP (5-bits) and Cortex-M3 TAP are different.
+Not only the instruction length of both devices are different but also the instruction opcode as well as the device's id are different.

 ### <a name="stm32Workbench"></a> System Workbench for STM32
 ### <a name="cli"></a> Command-line interface (CLI)